exasol/ai-lab/doc/user_guide/docker/ai_lab_docker_edition.md

 Before using Exasol AI-Lab Docker Edition you need to meet the following prerequisites:
 * On the machine you want to interact with (e.g. localhost)
-  * A Docker daemon or Docker client installed on your machine
+  * A Docker client installed
   * A free IP port to enable accessing the Jupyter server inside the Docker container
 * On the same or a different machine
   * A Docker daemon or Docker service accessible from the Docker client